Doctoral Students

 Nicholas Levine (Sarafolean)

-Nicholas Levine (née Sarafolean) is a first-year doctoral student at the Hubbard School.
+Nicholas Levine (née Sarafolean) is a second-year doctoral student at the Hubbard School.
 He earned his MS from the Tombras School of Advertising and Public Relations at the University of Tennessee.
 Nick is a strategic communications scholar focused on privacy issues, with an emphasis on smart home devices and advertising avoidance.
 He has presented work at the Association for Education in Journalism and Mass Communication (AEJMC) and the American Academy of Advertising (AAA) conferences.
 Nick has five years of industry experience as a marketing copywriter and spends his free time cooking, studying Swedish, and exploring the Twin Cities by bike, bus, and train.

 Andrew Locke

-Andrew Locke is a fourth-year doctoral student at HSJMC.
+Andrew Locke is a fifth-year doctoral student at HSJMC.
 He received his MA in Liberal Studies from The New School For Social Research.
 His interests include digital news ecosystems, critical media theory, populism, and the political economy of communications.
 In particular, his research goals center around the influence of digitalization in journalism and media, and its effects on audiences and the publishing industry.
 These issues are explored using qualitative research methods, particularly by employing grounded theory and critical discourse analysis.
 Andrew taught JOUR1501, "Digital Games and Society" at HSJMC.
 His BA (English) is from Creighton University.

 Rongwei Tang

-Rongwei Tang is a first-year doctoral student at the Hubbard School of Journalism and Mass Communication.
+Rongwei Tang is a second-year doctoral student at the Hubbard School of Journalism and Mass Communication.
 Prior to HSJMC, Rongwei received her Bachelor of Arts in Advertising from Fudan University (2020) and earned her Master of Arts in Anthropology and Education from Columbia University (2022).
 She is interested in media literacy, misinformation, and health communication.
 Her current research explores how to debunk misinformation and investigate strategies to help people improve their media literacy.

 Le Wang

-Le Wang is a second-year PhD student at the Hubbard School of Journalism and Mass Communication.
+Le Wang is a third-year PhD student at the Hubbard School of Journalism and Mass Communication.
 He is interested in media effects and health communication.
 Specifically, he focuses on cancer communication.
 His thesis will look into the effects of hedging in cancer-related news stories on the general population's attitude, perceptions, and behaviors towards cancer treatment and detection tool such as colonoscopy.
 Le earned his BA in Marketing from Jinan University, China and his MA in Mass Communication at HSJMC.

 Sarah Kay Wiley